-Whether it's beautiful art styles, endearing characters, enthralling story lines, exhilarating game play or a mixture of all of these factors, video games can whisk us away to different worlds and put us in situations we would never usually find ourselves.
+Whether it’s beautiful art styles, endearing characters, enthralling story lines, exhilarating gameplay or a mixture of all of these factors, video games can whisk us away to different worlds and put us in situations we would never usually find ourselves.

 But for Kenny Roy, founder of animation and game development studio Arconyx, the aim is to achieve all that and so much more in his upcoming game ‘I, Hope’.

-Inspired by games like The Legend of Zelda franchise and Shadow of the Colossus and designed to give those fighting for their life's in hospital the tools needed to help overcome their struggles, I, Hope is a game with incredible purpose: To help plant the seeds of hope in those who need it most.
+Inspired by games like The Legend of Zelda franchise and Shadow of the Colossus and designed to give those fighting for their life’s in the hospital the tools needed to help overcome their struggles, I, Hope is a game with an incredible purpose: To help plant the seeds of hope in those who need it most.

 “The goal is to reinforce the strength we have within.”
 Kenny explained.
 “I want players walking away from the experience empowered and emboldened in their life’s adventure.”